-Beyond following the tried-and-true measures to avoid getting sick, people with existing heart conditions, should take additional steps to stay healthy and heart strong.
+Beyond following the guidance to protect yourself and others, people with existing heart conditions, should take additional steps to stay healthy and heart strong.
 These include the following:

 Just as you did before the current COVID-19 pandemic, focus on heart-healthy habits.
 Doing so will help bolster your immune system against COVID-19 and other infections.
 These habits will also help to slow or prevent your heart disease from getting worse.

 Take your medications as prescribed unless you are told otherwise by your health care professional.
 This includes medications for high blood pressure and heart failure medications,

 including ACE-inhibitors (for example, enalapril or lisinopril), ARBs (for example, losartan or valsartan) and statins.

 Be sure to check with your care team before starting any new therapy, including over-the-counter drugs, vitamins or supplements.
 Also be sure to talk with them before stopping any of your current medications.
 There is a lot of misinformation swirling about certain medications or vitamins and COVID-19.

 If you have questions, take advantage of telemedicine if your health professional offers it.